Page and Interface Style Guide

 Links should be clearly discernable when removed from the context of their paragraphs.
 Avoid making overly long spans of text into links.
 Never use the phrase “click here”.

-Never use bare URLs in content unless it’s explicitly in a contact block.
+Never use bare URLs in content.

 Calls to action

 Calls to action must be written in the imperative mood, or in other words, as a direct command.